-If you've had a heart attack or diagnosed ACS/Unstable angina you must not drive from four weeks from the date of your event, unless, following inpatient treatment, your consultant advises that you may drive sooner.
-You must inform your insurance company about your cardiac event but you do not need to inform the DVLA at Swansea (unless your insurance company requests it or are advised by your doctor/ healthcare professional to do so).
+You must not drive for four weeks from the date of your heart attack, unless, following inpatient treatment, your consultant advises that you may drive sooner.
+You must inform your insurance company about your heart attack but you do not need to inform the DVLA at Swansea (unless your insurance company requests it).